lz8399/myblog/content/post/2018/[UE4]Lightings.md

 Remove Point Light and add a new Point Light into scene and setting up it.

 Issue 2:
-There're some strange block on lighting maps even building lighting again.
+There're some strange block on lightmaps even building lighting again.
 Solution:
 Build -> Lighting Quality -> Production, then building lighting again.
 There're some bug in Preview level of Lighting Quality.

+Issue 3:
+There're some seams on the junction of two StaticMeshActor after lighting building.
+Solution:
+Rotating the StaticMesh 180 degrees, or up lightmap resolution to 128 rather than 64, or disable cascaded shadow maps and use either the `Detail Lighting` or `Lighting Only` view modes to see the baked result.

 ##### Lighting Troubleshooting Guide